 - The HFr strain is able to transfer some of the host genes to the recipient.

-- The sex pilus contacts the recipient F- cell and pulls the cells together
+- Firstly, the sex pilus contacts the recipient F– cell and pulls the cells together

 - The donor chromosome is transferred as SS DNA starting at the origin of transfer.
-Gene that is closest to the origin is transferred first.
+Gene that is closest to the origin transfers first.

 - Usually, only part of the F plasmid called the initiating segment is transferred along with adjacent chromosomal genes.